 The questionnaires were pre-tested in the area of the study to test their validity and reliability.
-The researcher gave questionnaires to teachers, parents and pupils considering gender sensitivity (male and female) to test the validity and reliability of the study.
-Results from the pilot exercise helped to make suggestions, which were incorporated in the final draft of the tools to improve validity and reliability.
+The researcher gave questionnaires to teachers, parents and students considering gender sensitivity (male and female) to test the validity and reliability of the study.
+Results from the pilot exercise were to help make suggestions, which were incorporated in the final draft of the tools to improve validity and reliability.